 I am Kevin P. Edgecomb, BA University of California at Berkeley, MDiv Holy Cross Greek Orthodox School of Theology, MPhil University of Oxford.
-Hopefully in the near future I’ll be adding PhD or DPhil to that list.
+I find that’s quite enough.

 About the name “bombaxo”